 Civil, Architectural and Environmental Engineering

 American Iron and Steel Institute

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Pan, Lan-Cheng; Yu, Wei-wen; and Snyder, Brian K., "Load and resistance factor design of cold formed steel comparative study of design methods for cold formed steel" (1985).
-Center for Cold-Formed Steel Structures Library.
-Paper 139.
+CCFSS Library (1939 - present).
+139.